70 English Words of Spanish Origin: The Complete Guide

 The Spanish word san means “saint,” so any city that begins with San is just “Saint” something.
 For instance, San Diego is the Spanish name for Saint Didacus of Alcalá, and San Antonio is the Spanish name for Saint Anthony of Padua.

-This word originated from the Latin American Spanish word cafetería, which meant “coffee shop.”
+The word “cafeteria” originated from the Latin American Spanish word cafetería , which meant “coffee shop.”
 Nowadays, though, the Spanish café is a more commonly used term for “coffee shop,” and cafetería has come to mean… you guessed it, “cafeteria.”

-“Canyon” came from the Spanish word cañón, meaning “tube,” “pipe” or “barrel.”
+“Canyon” came from the Spanish word cañón , meaning “tube,” “pipe” or “gorge.”

 In both English and the original Spanish, patio is a type of courtyard.